fcharte/SortingAlgorithms/README.md

 How to use the program
 ----------------------

-Once it has been compiled, you can run the program simply typing its name.
-After the screen that shows the introduction, you can press a key to access the main menu.
+* Once it has been compiled, you can run the program simply typing its name.

+* After the screen that shows the introduction, you can press a key to access the main menu.
 Using the cursor movement keys, you can select the sorting algorithms you want to run.

-While a algorithm is running you will see how each element in a random integer array is selected, compared and, if neccesary, interchanged.
-By means of the `+` and `- ` keys the speed of the process can be increased or reduced.
+* While a algorithm is running you will see how each element in a random integer array is selected, compared and, if neccesary, interchanged.

+* By means of the `+` and `- ` keys the speed of the process can be increased or reduced.
 After each sorting algorithm a resume will be shown, as well as at the end of all runnings.

+* The program will get a **random vector** of integers, with as many items as columns fit in the screen, every time it is started.
+This vector is given as input to each of the selected algorithms, so that the obtained results can be compared.

+* The user can stop the program at any time pressing the **ESC** key.
+In this case the vector will not be completely sorted

 The following snapshots show the program running in GNU/Linux, Windows and OS X, respectively.